reshmabidikar/slate/source/includes/_subscription.md

 ### Add tags to subscription

-This API adds one or more tags to an account.
+This API adds one or more tags to a subscription.
 The tag definitions must already exist.

 **HTTP Request**